dralexander0805/sigmaclicker/README.md

 - JavaScript

 ## Author
-This game was created by Jack S.
+This game was created by Jack S. and no one else, anyone who claims credit of the game is lying.

 Enjoy playing Sigma Clicker!